BITE.

 Additions: No one will be mad if you add a handful of chocolate chunks (milk would be best even though…yeah, I know dark chocolate is so good for you), a dollop of Nutella, peanut butter or almond butter, or candied ginger to the bananas…adding some toasted pecans, walnuts, hazelnuts or red skinned peanuts to the topping.

-“Bite” is a new, ongoing column by Ali Waks Adams, a chef and pop-up producer from NYC, living life the way it should be in Maine.
+Ali Waks Adams, a chef and pop-up producer from NYC, living life the way it should be in Maine.

-There are several people whose bottom faces I cannot wait to see and so, so many hugs I am dying to give and I am excited to feed all of them.
+There are several people I cannot wait to see and so, so many hugs I am dying to give and I am excited to feed all of them.
 I am a food = love person, I was born that way, raised that way and have the therapy bills to back it up.
 It is my mission to feed people and to feed them to the best of my considerable (if I don’t say so myself) abilities.

 Planning a menu is like putting together an outfit: You need the basics, then you figure out the combinations and add accessories.
 A concert tee and tulle skirt works, just like peanut butter braised chicken wings work—but maybe not for every occasion.